 Each year the Center organizes most of its programming around one or two major themes.
 These are broadly conceived and will be illuminated from a variety of different historical, artistic, and critical angles.
-In 2018-19, the Center is focusing on a single theme: Memory.
+In 2019-20, the Center is focusing on a single theme: Play.

 Play is a fundamentally inventive social activity in which we craft rules, experiment with boundaries, find new opportunities for expression, and engage in creative work.
 Both a noun and a verb, the word itself is wildly expansive and can describe everything from musical and dramatic performance to sporting events and apps on our phones.
 Play is among the first things we do as children in order to test the affordances of a complicated world and try to understand—and perhaps even change—its bewildering rules and constraints.
 Yet we sometimes imagine that such activities have to be pushed aside as part of the growth into adulthood, treating them as somehow opposed to things like work, seriousness, and maturity.